Grantham: Landmarks

-Grantham House is to the east of the church, and a National Trust property.
+Grantham House is to the east of the church and is a National Trust property.

 Grantham has the country's only "living" public house sign: a beehive of South African bees situated outside the Beehive Inn since 1830.

 Grantham Guildhall on St Peter's Hill is now the Guildhall Arts Centre.
 Edith Smith Way is a road next to the Arts Centre, named after England's first policewoman.
 Mary Allen and Ellen F. Harburn reported for duty on 27 November 1914.
 Mary Allen was a former suffragette and had been previously arrested outside the House of Commons and later went on to be the commandant of the UK's women's police force from the 1920s up to 1940.
 She helped to set up women's police forces in other countries, including Germany.
 Edith Smith became the first female with powers of arrest in August 1915.

 Sandon Road is named after Viscount Sandon, also the Earl of Harrowby.
 The first person with the title was Dudley Ryder, 1st Earl of Harrowby; a road is also named after him.
 He bought Harrowby Hall in 1754.
 The current owner is Dudley Ryder, 8th Earl of Harrowby.

-The Blue Pig, one of many Blue pubs, stands in Vine Street, near the Church of St Wulfram.
+The Blue Pig stands in Vine Street, near the Church of St Wulfram.
 The building is one of probably only four remaining Tudor buildings in the town and a survivor of the disastrous fires of the 1660s.
 It was first mentioned as an inn in a trade directory of 1846, when the landlord was one Richard Summersby.
 The property was then owned by the Manners family (giving the derivation of Blue in the name).